0xk1f0/pihole-polybar/README.md

 1. Paste the module code into your polybar configuration
 2. Place pihole-status.sh in a folder of your choice and copy the filepath
+3. Make sure the script is executable!
-3. Replace the placeholder filepath in the module code with your actual filepath to the script
+4. Replace the placeholder filepath in the module code with your actual filepath to the script

 ## Module